 The CAS in Brain Health at the University of Bern, starting in January 2026, focuses on equipping professionals with advanced skills in promoting brain health.

 It aims to address neurological challenges through preventive strategies, enhancing expertise in healthcare sectors.
-Inspired by the CAS in Brain Health lectures, students launched the Brain Health Challenge 2025.
+Inspired by the CAS in Brain Health 2025 lectures, students from the 1st batch launched the Brain Health Challenge 2025.
 Their success is a testament to the power of a collaborative learning environment of the program and a shared commitment to improving brain health.

 What students are saying: